Nero Wolfe: Brownstone

 "Curiously, the 900 block of West 35th Street would be in the Hudson River", wrote American writer Randy Cohen, who created a map of the literary stars' homes for The New York Times in 2005.
 "It's a non-address, the real estate equivalent of those 555 telephone numbers used in movies."
 Cohen settled on 922 West 35th Street—the address printed on Archie's business card in The Silent Speaker—as Nero Wolfe's address.
 On the "Literary Map of Manhattan", the brownstone is numbered 58 and is placed in the middle of the Hudson River.

 It is described in the opening chapter of The Second Confession as being on West Thirty-Fifth Street "nearly to 11th Avenue", which would put it in the 500 block.

 Writing as Archie Goodwin, Ken Darby suggests that "the actual location was on East 22nd Street in the Gramercy Park District. ...
 Wolfe merely moved us, fictionally, from one place to the other in order to preserve his particular brand of privacy.
 As far as I can discover, there never were brownstone houses on West 35th Street."

-The absence of brownstones in Wolfe's neighborhood sent television producers to the Upper West Side of Manhattan for an appropriate home and setting for select exterior shots, used in the A&E TV series A Nero Wolfe Mystery.
+The absence of brownstones in Wolfe's neighborhood sent television producers to the Upper West Side of Manhattan for an appropriate home and setting for select exterior shots, used in the A&E TV series Nero Wolfe.
 This Manhattan brownstone lacked some peculiarities of Wolfe's home, unlike the model specially constructed on the Toronto set where most of the series was filmed—for example, the correct number of steps leading up to the stoop.
 It was, therefore, shown from angles that would camouflage any slight discrepancies.
 The series settled on "914" for the brownstone's address.
 This number can be seen on the studio set representing the front door exterior in several episodes and on a closeup of Archie's paycheck in "Prisoner's Base".